c4dt/eid-workshop/README.md

 This will take care of the correct python and nodejs version, install the packages, and run the jupyter-lab.
+You might need to add `--pure` to the command: `devbox run jupyter --pure`, to make sure no other binaries from your computer interfere.

 If the page doesn't open automatically on your computer, look at the output of the `devbox run jupyter` command:

 ```